Coffee lovers the world over are always talking about Colombian coffee, but what is Colombian coffee?

-Each coffee tastes different due to the different soil and soil quality in each coffee plantation.
+Each coffee tastes different due to the different soil and soil quality in each plantation.
 Other factors include the different climates and the quality of the coffee plant used.

 This might sound like minor differences, but really they make a big difference to the result, particularly the soil quality.
-I’d argue that talents of the coffee farmers play large part in getting the best out of their plantation and getting it to produce the best possible tasting coffee cherries and the finest coffee.
+I’d argue that the talents of the coffee farmers play a large part in getting the best out of their plantation and getting it to produce the best possible tasting coffee cherries and the finest coffee.